xMIL: Insightful Explanations for Multiple Instance Learning in Histopathology: Methods

 \subsection{xMIL-LRP: Estimating the evidence function}

 We introduce \method as an efficient solution to xMIL, bringing layer-wise relevance propagation (LRP) to MIL.
 LRP is a well-established XAI method \cite{bach-plos15, montavon2018methods} with a large body of literature supporting its performance in explaining various types of architectures in different tasks \cite{ali2022xai, montavon2019layer, Arras2019, eberle2020building, schnake2021higher, letzgus2022}.
-Starting from the prediction score of a selected class, the LRP attribution of neuron $i$ in layer $l$ receives incoming messages from neurons $j$ from subsequent layer $l+1$, resulting in relevance scores $R_i^{(l)} = \sum_j \frac{q_{ij}}{\sum_{i'} q_{i'j}}\cdot R_j^{(l+1)}$, with $q_{ij}$ being the contribution of neuron $i$ of layer $l$ relevance $R_j^{(l+1)}$.
+Starting from the prediction score of a selected class, the LRP attribution of neuron $i$ in layer $l$ receives incoming messages from neurons $j$ from subsequent layer $l+1$, resulting in relevance scores $r_i^{(l)} = \sum_j \frac{q_{ij}}{\sum_{i'} q_{i'j}}\cdot r_j^{(l+1)}$, with $q_{ij}$ being the contribution of neuron $i$ of layer $l$ to relevance $r_j^{(l+1)}$ \footnote{In some XAI research papers, uppercase letters, e.g., $R_j^{(l)}$, are used for denoting relevance values.}.
 A variety of so-called ``propagation rules'' have been proposed \cite{montavon2019layer} to specify the contribution $q_{ij}$ in specific model layers.
-For the attention mechanism, as a core component of many MIL architectures, we employ the AH-rule introduced by Ali et al.\ \cite{ali2022xai}, which allocates feature-wise relevance scores to tokens from the preceding layer based on attention weights as $R_i^{(l)} = \sum_j \frac{x_{i} p_{ij}}{\sum_{i'} x_{i'} p_{i'j}}\cdot R_j^{(l+1)}$, where $x_i$ is the activation of a neuron $i$, and $p_{ij}$ an attention score between neurons $j$ and $i$.
+For the attention mechanism, as a core component of many MIL architectures, we employ the AH-rule introduced by Ali et al.\ \cite{ali2022xai}.
+In a general attention mechanism, let $\mathbf{z}_k=\left[z_{kd}\right]_d$ be the embedding vector of the $k$-th token and $p_{kj}$ the attention score between tokens $k$ and $j$.
+The output vector of the attention module is $\mathbf{y}_j = \sum_{k} p_{kj} \mathbf{z}_k$.
+The AH-rule of LRP treats attention scores as a constant weighting matrix during the backpropagation pass of LRP.
+If $R(y_{jd})$ is the relevance of the $d$-th dimension of $\mathbf{y}_j=\left[y_{jd}\right]_d$, the AH-rule computes the relevance of the $d$-th feature of $\mathbf{z}_k$ as:

+This formulation can be directly applied to AttnMIL, and also adapted to a QKV attention block in a transformer, where $\mathbf{z}_k$ is the embedding associated with the value representation.

 We illustrate the effect of this rule in AttnMIL in Figure \ref{fig:xMIL_blockdiagram}-B. The relevance flow separates the instances weighted by the attention mechanism into positive, negative, and neutral instances, resulting in more descriptive heatmaps that better show the relevant tissue regions compared to attention scores.

+We further implement the LRP-$\epsilon$ rule for linear layers followed by ReLU activation function \cite{montavon2018methods}, as well as the LN-rule to address the break of conservation in layer norm \cite{ali2022xai}, with details presented in Appendix \ref{app:lrp_details}.